 - Eat healthier foods.
-While there is no specific fertility diet, eating healthy foods makes you feel well, keep healthy weight which is importal to concieve.
+While there is no specific fertility diet, eating healthy foods makes you feel well, keep healthy weight which is important to conceive.
 Some of these foods include leafy greens, complex carbs, seeds and nuts, mercury-free fish, plant protein, citrus fruits, healthy fats.

 - Practice safe sex.
 If you’re not planning to start a family in the near future, having safe sex will keep you protected from STDs.
 Some of these diseases, such as chlamydia and gonorrhea, are common causes of female infertility.
 You and your partner should also get tested once you decide you want to have a baby, since some people can be asymptomatic carriers of STDs.

 - Take prenatal vitamins with minerals.
-If you’ve decided you want to try to conceive, a prenatal vitamins with minerals can prevent complications such as neural tube defects, tunted physical growth, severe mental disability, and deafness, anemia maximizing your chances of a healthy baby.
+If you’ve decided you want to try to conceive, prenatal vitamins with minerals can prevent complications such as neural tube defects, stunted physical growth, severe mental disability, and deafness, anemia maximizing your chances of a healthy baby.